 Associate Professor Marisa Gilles is a public health physician with a Masters in Public Health and a Masters in Applied Epidemiology.
 She is a Fellow of The Australian Faculty of Public Health Medicine and since 1998 has been managing a small cohort of HIV-positive Aboriginal people in rural and remote Australia.

 Dr Mein is a sexual health physician with extensive experience working in remote areas of Australia and in particular primary health care settings including the Northern Territory, Western Australia and far north Queensland.
-Dr Mein is the Senior Medical Officer with the Apunipima Cape York Health Council.
+Dr Mein is the Director Of Medical Services at Wuchopperen Health Service Ltd.

 Associate Professor Darren Russell, Cairns Base Hospital